ojobatcreative/AirBnB_clone/README.md

 # HolbertonBnB
 ## Cloning of AirBnB Website

-The goal of the project is to deploy on your server a simple copy of the AirBnB website A complete web application composed by:
+The goal of the project is to deploy on my server a simple copy of the AirBnB website A complete web application composed by:
-  - A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)
+	- A command interpreter, similar to that found in a Shell, that allows data manipulation without a visual user interface; ideal for debugging and development
-  - A website (the front-end) that shows the final product to everybody: static and dynamic
+	- A front-end website that displays the finished product to all users: both inert and elastic
-  - An API that provides a communication interface between the front-end and your data (retrieve, create, delete, update them)
+	- An API that acts as a conduit for data (upload, update, remove, and retrieve) between the front end and your database.

 # What’s a command interpreter?
 Do you remember the Shell?
 It’s exactly the same but limited to a specific use-case.
 In our case, we want to be able to manage the objects of our project: